apache/druid/docs/tutorials/tutorial-jupyter-docker.md

 At startup, Docker creates and mounts a volume to persist data from the container to your local machine.
 This way you can save your work completed within the Docker container.

-1. Navigate to available notebooks at http://localhost:8889.
+1. Navigate to the notebooks at http://localhost:8889.
    > If you set `JUPYTER_PORT` to another port number, replace `8889` with the value of the Jupyter port.

 2. Select a tutorial.
 If you don't plan to save your changes, you can use the notebook directly as is.
 Otherwise, continue to the next step.

-3. Optional: From the navigation menu, select **File > Save as...**, then enter `work/<notebook name>.ipynb`.
+3. Optional: To save a local copy of your tutorial work, select **File > Save as...** from the navigation menu.
+Then enter `work/<notebook name>.ipynb`.
 If the notebook still displays as read only, you may need to refresh the page in your browser.
 Access the saved files in the `notebooks` folder in your local working directory.